Homestuck Is Officially Back…as Homestuck^2

 Recent Comments

+- John C. Bunnell on Holy Rewatch Batman!
+Extra: Batman vs. Two-Face 2 hours ago

-- Felix on Freeform Has Cancelled Marvel’s Cloak and Dagger 2 hours ago
+- John C. Bunnell on Holy Rewatch Batman!
+Extra: Batman vs. Two-Face 2 hours ago

-- Devin Smith on 30 Minutes Till Madness: Power and Male Derangement in The Wheel of Time 2 hours ago

-- swampyankee on Five Books Where Criminals Save the Day 2 hours ago
+- Sylv Taylor on Five Books Where Criminals Save the Day 2 hours ago

+- zdamien on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 2 hours ago

+- zdamien on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 3 hours ago